ta3ag/lbd/_sources/globalvar.txt

 As shown in the section, the global variable can be laid in .sdata/.sbss by option -cpu0-use-small-section=true.
-It is possible, the small data section (16 bits addressable) is full out at link stage.
+It is possible that the variables of small data section (16 bits addressable) are full out at link stage.
 When this happens, linker will highlight this error and force the toolchain user to fix it.
-The toolchain user, need to reconsider which global variables should be move from .sdata/.sbss to .data/.bss by set option -cpu0-use-small-section=false for that global variables declared file.
+The toolchain user, need to reconsider which global variables should be moved from .sdata/.sbss to .data/.bss by set option -cpu0-use-small-section=false for that global variables declared file in Makefile.
 The rule for global variables allocation is "set the small and frequent variables in small 16 addressable area".